lammetty History, Family Crest & Coats of Arms

 "The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."

-Important Dates for the lammetty family
+Early History of the lammetty family

 This web page shows only a small excerpt of our lammetty research.
 Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lammetty History in all our PDF Extended History products and printed products wherever possible.